joseeden/joeden/docs/005-Cybersecurity/008-Security-Operations/030-Alerting-and-Monitoring.md

 Observing server and application performance metrics such as utlization and consumption of its resources in order for us to identify any potential issues that could affect the system's stability.

-**Baseline**

-- Established performance metrics for standard behavior of a system or application.
+**Baseline** are established performance metrics for standard behavior of a system or application.

-- Can include CPU Usage, memory utilization, disk activity, network traffic, etc.
+  - CPU Usage, memory utilization, disk activity, network traffic, etc.
   - Reference point to compare against when monitoring systems over time.
   - Deviations can mitigate potential issues and performance problems.
+  - For more information, please [Security Baselines](/docs/005-Cybersecurity/008-Security-Operations/049-Security-Baseline.md)

 ### Application Monitoring